Benjamin Bussey: Career

 He left retirement at the age of 62 to return to Dedham where he purchased the Norfolk Cotton Manufacturing Company on Maverick Street along Mother Brook.
-The War of 1812 had brought ruin to the company, and he purchased it in 1819 for a sum far below cost.
-Bussey used the wool from his sheep, producing a high caliber product that sold well.
+Bussey had previously owned stock in the company.
+The War of 1812 had brought ruin to the company, and he purchased it in 1819 for $12,500, a sum far below cost.
+Bussey used the wool from his sheep, producing a high-caliber product that sold well.

-Bussey then bought a failed woollen mill from the Dedham Worsted Company only three years after they opened on the street that now bears his name.
-There he combined spinning and weaving under the same roof, creating one of New England's first integrated textile mills.
-Bussey brought in the best equipment, and refurbished many of the old buildings.
+Bussey then bought a failed woolen mill from the Dedham Worsted Company only three years after they opened on the street that now bears his name, for $20,000 in 1824.
+There he combined spinning and weaving under the same operation with unified management, creating one of New England's first integrated textile mills.
+Bussey brought in the best equipment and refurbished many of the old buildings.
 He was one of the first to install water-powered broad looms, enabling him to spin and weave the raw wool into finished fabric.
 It was said that the factories, dye houses, dwellings, and other buildings associated with the operation "of themselves constitute a little village."
+Bussey named the company the Dedham Woolen Mills.

-Bussey also bought vast tracts of land in Maine, and had a number of other business interests, including a private bank.
+In 1837, Bussey underwrote part of the cost of a library above Boyden's Store, which was also the mill store, for the benefit of the residents of Mill Village.
+It was known as the Bussey Social and Circulating Library and was only open to paying members.
+It failed after a few years for lack of support.